 Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
-Be able to identify the characteristics of management control systems 1.1 Explain the evolutions of control systems in an organisation 1.2 Identify organisational control systems for effective organisational performance 1.3 Explain the importance of accounting and budgeting systems functions to influence human behaviour 1.4 Identify leadership as a method of control.
-2. Be able to evaluate management control 2.1 Assess core control systems in an organisation systems for strategic planning and development in an organisation 2.2 Identify the relationship between planning and control 2.3 Evaluate the contingency framework for strategic planning and development 3.
-Be able to evaluate the controls systems in an organisation 3.1 Evaluate the use of project management tools in an organisation 3.2 Assess the nature of control systems in a small business 3.3 Assess the process of discovering strategic core competence in a small business 3.4 Evaluate the use of management control systems
+To achieve this unit a Assessment Criteria: Assessment of these

+learner must: outcomes demonstrates a learner can:

+1. Be able to identify the characteristics of 1.1 Explain the evolutions of control systems in an

+management control systems organisation

+1.2 Identify organisational control systems for

+effective organisational performance

+1.3 Explain the importance of accounting and

+budgeting systems functions to influence human

+behaviour

+1.4 Identify leadership as a method of control.

+2. Be able to evaluate management control 2.1 Assess core control systems in an organisation

+systems for strategic planning and development 2.2 Identify the relationship between planning and

+in an organisation control

+2.3 Evaluate the contingency framework for

+strategic planning and development

+3. Be able to evaluate the controls systems in an 3.1 Evaluate the use of project management tools

+organisation in an organisation

+3.2 Assess the nature of control systems in a small

+business

+3.3 Assess the process of discovering strategic core

+competence in a small business

+3.4 Evaluate the use of management control

+systems